srdjan/mono-jsx/README.md

 ## Reactive

-mono-jsx provides a minimal state runtime for updating the view based on client-side state changes:
+mono-jsx provides a minimal state runtime for updating the view based on client-side state changes.

 ### Using State